vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 In desktop mode, a list of article headers will automatically be displayed on the right side of the screen.
 (They will be placed in the sidebar on mobile devices)

-If you don’t want to display the title list on the right in desktop mode, please set `themeConfig.toc` to `false`.
+If you don’t want to display the title list on the right in desktop mode, please set `toc: false` in theme optoins.

 You can also set it through `toc` in page frontmatter.